kdemane/docs/articles/quickstart/backend/symfony/01-authorization.md

 Create your `User` and `UserProvider`.

-The `UserProvider` must implement the `JWTUserProviderInterface` (see `/source/AppBundle/Security/A0UserProvider`).
+The `UserProvider` must implement the `JWTUserProviderInterface` (see `/src/AppBundle/Security/A0UserProvider`).
 This class should implement two methods:

 - `loadUserByJWT`: receives the decoded JWT `access_token` and returns a User.

 - `getAnonymousUser`: returns an anonymous user that represents an unauthenticated one (usually represented by the role `IS_AUTHENTICATED_ANONYMOUSLY`).

 ::: note
 Both of the above methods can throw an `AuthenticationException`.
-If this exception is thrown by `loadUserByJWT`, the it will treat the user as being anonymous.
+If this exception is thrown by `loadUserByJWT`, it will treat the user as being anonymous.
 If `getAnonymousUser` throw this exception, a `401 Unauthorized` will be returned.
 :::

 Provide configuration for the `UserProvider` in the `services.yml` file located in `app/config`.